mharen/mharen.github.io/_posts/2010/2010-10-22-building-prettier-search-box.md

 Clean and simple.

 It has one minor drawback in that it doesn't support CSS sprites.
-If you want that, you'll need to use one of the <code>background-image</code> tricks at the [link](http://stackoverflow.com/q/195632/29) I mentioned earlier.
+If you want that, you'll need to use one of the `background-image` tricks at the [link](http://stackoverflow.com/q/195632/29) I mentioned earlier.

 Of course once Google's Instant Search sweeps the web this will all be a cow's opinion: moo.